 Middle market business conditions remain solid heading into the middle of the year as firms continue to adapt, improvise and overcome challenges.

 Source: U.S. Chamber of Commerce

-A second-quarter survey by the Harris Poll found that three out of five executives, or 58%, said they expect gross revenues to improve during the next six months, and 56% expect net earnings to do the same.
+A first quarter survey by RSM US LLP found that three out of five executives, or 57%, said they expect gross revenues and net earnings to improve through the middle of the year.